UPDATE: DOL Announces New Proposed OT Rule

 - Employers can use bonuses and incentive pay (including commissions) to satisfy up to 10% of the standard salary level.

-Use our calculator to calculate the overtime pay for your employees.
+Use our calculator to calculate overtime pay for your employees.

 As many companies have learned the hard way, improperly classifying employees as exempt can lead to serious fines from the Department of Labor.
 Don’t make the same mistake.
-Paycor’s HR Support Center On-Demand gives you access to a knowledgebase of HR tips, alerts, checklists and templates to help you reduce your risk of non-compliance.
-In addition, HR Support Center On-Demand lets you call or email HR professionals who can guide you and answer your specific questions.
+Paycor’s Support Center gives our customers access to a knowledge base of HR tips, alerts, checklists, and templates to help reduce the risk of non-compliance.
+In addition, our customer portal provides online case management and live chat functionality with Paycor advocates (not a chatbot).